tjddus9597/LabelRelaxation-CVPR21/README.md

 </tbody>
 </table>

+## Train Source Embedding Network with Other Losses

 ## Evaluating Image Retrieval

-Follow the below steps to evaluate the trained model.
+Follow the below steps to evaluate the trained model. \
 Trained best model will be saved in the `./logs/folder_name`.

 ```bash